bangde/Asia-Postal-Shipping-Table/readme.txt

 🚀 Key Features

 💱 Currency Conversion & Exchange Rate: Easily handle cross-currency shipping.
 If your store is in USD but you ship via Thailand Post (THB), simply enter the exchange rate (e.g., 0.028) and the plugin handles the math automatically.

+⚠️ Smart Currency Warnings: The plugin now intelligently warns you if you select a foreign carrier (e.g., Japan Post) but forget to set an exchange rate, preventing costly pricing errors.

 🇹🇭 Local Currency Display with Flags: The shipping rules table now intelligently displays the correct local currency symbol (e.g., ฿, Rp, ¥) and country flag for the selected carrier, making data entry clear and error-free.